Diegoriv-era/CS-425/Assignments/01/Report.md

 Looking at [01's profile](01.prof), the hottest function was `Transform::float4::dot(Vertex const&) const`, which consumed around 21% of the program's execution time.

 ### Review Version 2
-Looking at [02's profile](02.prof), the hottest function was `Transform::float4::dot(Vertex const&) const`, which consumed around 21% of the program's execution time.
+Looking at [02's profile](02.prof), the hottest function was `computePerimeter(Face const&, std::span<Vertex, 18446744073709551615ul> const&)`, which consumed around 80% of the program's execution time.

 ### Review Version 3
 Looking at [03's profile](03.prof), the hottest function was `Transform::float4::dot(Vertex const&) const`, which consumed around 21% of the program's execution time.